Subhodip1307/Django-Deployment-Guide/nginx_uwsgi_docker.md

 COPY requirements.txt /code/
 RUN pip install -r requirements.txt
 COPY . /code/
+CMD ["python3" "manage.py", "colletcstatic"]
 ```
 ** In The Fist Line Of Code I Have Written The Required Version Of Python For My Project You Can Change It With Your Project Requirement

+** I am assumeing that you have set path or static Root in django settings.py

 This Code Will Copy Your Project and requirements into the Container and install all requirements.